chenxingqiang/secret-learn/doc/modules/clustering.rst

-  The current implementation uses ball trees and kd-trees to determine the neighborhood of points, which avoids calculating the full distance matrix (as was done in jax-sklearn versions before 0.14).
+  The current implementation uses ball trees and kd-trees to determine the neighborhood of points, which avoids calculating the full distance matrix (as was done in secret-learn versions before 0.14).
 The possibility to use custom metrics is retained; for details, see :class:`NearestNeighbors`.

 .. dropdown:: Memory consumption for large sample sizes